 Remember when I reviewed Hadassah: Queen Esther of Persia over the summer?
-I explained then that I had the unique privilege of doing both a sermon series at church And preview a book of Esther Bible study just before reading that fun novel?
+I explained then that I had the unique privilege of doing both a sermon series at church And preview a book of Esther Bible study for teen girls just before reading that fun novel?

 Well, this is it!
 I am so happy to introduce you to Aminata and the first Bible study in the Girls of Excellence series.

 *Please note that this post contains affiliate links, where at no extra cost to you, if you purchase through my link, I may receive a small percentage to help support this blogging ministry.
 I received a copy of this book from the author through one of the groups listed in my disclosure page.
 I chose to review it here and all thoughts are my own.
 You can read my full disclosure here.

 Royal: Life Lessons from the Book of Esther Bible Study for Teen Girl

 What if you could unlock the secrets of being royal?